Health and Safety are Still a Priority

 PARC is an independent living provider; however, some of our residents may require assistance from home support services.
-These residents can arrange their support services on a private-pay basis with a third-party provider or through a funded relationship with the local health authority.
-These home support services are similar to the services our residents could receive if they lived in their own homes.
-To limit the number of care providers entering our communities, PARC is protecting residents by using a single private care provider with dedicated staff exclusively at each of our PARC residences.
+These residents can arrange their support services on a private-pay basis with a third-party provider, or through a funded relationship with the local health authority.
+These are similar to the services seniors might receive if they lived in their own homes.
+All care providers must follow PARC’s COVID protocols when visiting and be fully vaccinated.

 Social activities and online connections

 PARC has been increasing social group programs, events and cultural activities to keep our residents thriving and enjoying their favorite activities.
 We continue to offer virtual programming, on topics ranging from emotional wellness and mindfulness to arts and culture.
 We have excursions, events, and bus trips so that residents can enjoy activities such as scenic drives to exciting new destinations.